Kanelloss/FinalProject_QuizApp/README.md

    - The database will be created automatically when the backend runs for the first time (Model-First Approach).

+5. Populate the database:

+   - Open the `QuizApp.sql` file and run it to populate the DB.

 ### Running the Application
 1. Start the backend server: